TakiraMcCoy/osticket-prereqs/README.md

 Step 6:

-Open the "osTicket folder" and copy the "upload folder" into th"wwwroot" folder.
+-Open the "osTicket folder" and copy the "upload folder" into "wwwroot" folder.

-Restart "IIS".
+-Restart "IIS".

-Select the drop down arrow for "default web site" and select osTicket.
+-Select the drop down arrow for "default web site" and select osTicket.

-In the right panel select “Browse *:80”.
+-In the right panel select “Browse *:80”.

-This will launch "osTicket installer".
+-This will launch "osTicket installer".